-Soap web services: – SOAP is XML based protocol.
-It is platform and language independent.
+Soap web services in salesforce: – SOAP is XML based protocol.
+It is a platform and language independent.
 By using SOAP, you will be able to interact with other applications designed in different programming languages.

-Rest web services: – REST stands for Representational State Transfer, which is an architectural style for networked hypermedia applications, it is primarily used to build Web services that are lightweight, maintainable, and scalable.
+Rest web services in salesforce: – REST stands for Representational State Transfer, which is an architectural style for networked hypermedia applications, it is primarily used to build Web services that are lightweight, maintainable, and scalable.
 A service based on REST is called a RESTful service.

 |SOAP stands for Simple Object Access Protocol.||REST stands for Representational State Transfer.|

 |SOAP is an XML based messaging protocol.||REST is an architectural style.|